Resources

 The Seller Accepts Your Offer

-In the best case scenario, the sellers are thrilled to take your offer, and you’ll continue with the mortgage application, then the closing process begins.
+In the best-case scenario, the sellers are thrilled to take your offer, and you’ll continue with the mortgage application.
+Then, the closing process begins.
 Be careful, however.
 Even though you’ve received a verbal acceptance, the deal isn’t complete until both parties sign the offer.

 The Seller Counters Your Offer

-There’s a good chance the seller will counter your offer.
-This gives you a couple of options: you can take the offer or write a counter offer.
-This time your agent can dig into the details of what it will take to get the deal closed.
-Some sellers simply want the best price, others want a fast turnover, and others want a longer amount of time to close.
-Your agent and the listing agent will talk and hopefully come to a new agreement both parties can live with.
+There’s a good chance the seller will counter your offer, giving you a couple of options: take the offer or write a counteroffer.
+Your agent can dig into the details of what it will take to get the deal closed.
+Some sellers simply want the best price, others want a fast turnover, and others prefer longer to close.

 The Seller Refuses Your Offer